tock/tock/doc/reference/trd-syscalls.md

 | Success with 3 u32       | 132 | Return Value 0     | Return Value 1     | Return Value 2     |
 | Success with u32 and u64 | 133 | Return Value 0     | Return Value 1 LSB | Return Value 1 MSB |

 There are a wide variety of failure and success values because different system calls need to pass different amounts of data.
 A command that requests a 64-bit timestamp, for example, needs its success to return a `u64`, but its failure can return nothing.
-In contrast, a system call that passes a pointer into the kernel may have a simple success return value but requires a failure with 1 value so the pointer can be passed back.
+In contrast, a system call that passes a pointer into the kernel may have a simple success return value but requires a failure with one 32-bit value so the pointer can be passed back.

 Every system call MUST return only one failure and only one success type.
 Different system calls may use different failure and success types, but any specific system